 - Updating the feed URL or any credentials required for accessing the information.

 A single feed file can provide information on multiple closures and incidents.
-If you are providing information on multple events, each closure or incident must be detailed in a separate section similar to the road closure example, and each closure instance must have a unique ID.
+If you are providing information on multiple events, each closure or incident must be detailed in a separate element and must have a unique Id.
 These sections should use the local time and date.
-The parameter tables for each feed type classify each element as follows:
+The CIFS specification details all the tags available to describe your incidents and closures.